00I0/H-CEMM/README.md

 - **optimization_runner.py:**

-  Runs the parameter optimization algorithm to fit the diffusion models to the actual measured data.
+  Runs the parameter optimization algorithm to fit the IVBCP-s to the actual measured data.
+The script outputs the optimized parameters